General Terms and Conditions of Sale and Supply

 • unsuitable or improper use;

-• defective installation or start-up by the Customer or third parties;
+• defective installation, bad civil works or start-up by the Customer or third parties;

 • improper, incorrect or careless treatment;